S+C Partners Website

 After version of the Client Service Leaders page

-I used photography more purposefully, added qualifications to each of the individuals on the page, and used clearer chevrons to indicate that each individual could be clicked on for a profile summary.
+I cut down on decorative photography, added individual qualifications, and used clearer visual indicators to indicate that each person could be clicked on for a profile summary.

 Before